19045 Farmington Road

 Surface inspection of machined metal components often expose porosity that lies beneath the surface in the casting.
 Once exposed the porosity can affect the sealing surface integrity and impact warranty cost.
 Phoenix Imaging has developed a range of porosity and surface inspection systems to identify these defects so that manufacturing can contain defective products before they reach the customer.

 Phoenix Imaging offers a turn-key inspection package using unique inspection modules developed explicitly for surface inspection.
 The patent pending inspection methodology allows the customer to define multiple inspection zones each with a different set of inspection criteria.
 Automatic alignment tools insure that the inspection is performed correctly even if the component is not located in the proper position.
 The inspection algorithms isolate, measure, count, determine defect density and proximity.
-With the proper access level the customer can make adjustments to the inspection parameters using a human machine interface (HMI).
+With the proper access level the customer can make adjustments to the inspection parameters using the human machine interface (HMI).

 Each system is designed to meet the requirements of each customer for porosity measurement, component size and cycle time.
 In-line and off-line inspection system have been implemented to accommodate the customer work flow.

-Tell me more about this porosity inspection technology!
+Tell me more about porosity inspection technology!

 Patented Machine Vision based Broken Tool Detection System